 Adolescent high-risk behavior course for teens & parents

 Is your teen experimenting with or just starting to abuse alcohol or drugs?
-Are they engaging in high-risk behaviors, such as vaping, alcohol use, experimentation with drugs, or technology abuse?
+Are they engaging in high-risk behaviors, such as vaping, alcohol use, smoking, experimentation with drugs, or technology abuse?
 Do they have self-esteem or self-worth issues?
 Mindful Choices is the Center for Recovering Families’ adolescent high-risk behavior course for teenagers and their parents that addresses these problems in the early, treatable stages.

 Mindful Choices creates a uniquely interactive and engaging atmosphere in which teens gain the knowledge and tools they need in a world of risky choices.
 Concurrently, their parents learn about the same topics in another room.
 At the conclusion of each class, adolescents and their parents come together with a common understanding of the same issues and the basis for truly meaningful discussion.